LOOPINX-CIRCLE/LoopinBackend/docs/erd_doc_fixed.md

 ---

 ### **4.5.2 HOST_PAYOUT_REQUEST** 💰
-**Purpose:** Immutable financial snapshot for host payout requests from event earnings
+**Purpose:** Immutable financial snapshot for host payout requests from event earnings with payment reconciliation

 **Key Concept:** This model captures a complete, immutable snapshot of event and financial data at the time a payout is requested.
 This ensures accurate audit trails even if event details change later.